Locations:

 Before rushing to blame your birth control, consider other factors that may be more likely to lead to weight gain.

-For example, the late teens and early 20s is a common time for people to take birth control pills or get an IUD for the first time, Dr. Bant shares.
-It’s also a time when many people first become responsible for preparing and choosing their own foods.
-It’s also a time of high levels of stress that can lead to weight gain.
+For example, the late teens/early 20s is a common time for people to take birth control pills or get an IUD for the first time.
+It’s also a time when many people first become responsible for preparing and choosing their own food.
+And it’s a time of high levels of stress that can lead to weight gain.

 So, yes, you may gain weight soon after starting birth control, but that doesn’t mean the birth control is causing it.

-If you’re concerned about unexplained weight gain, talk with a healthcare provider, like a primary care physician.
+Still, if you’re concerned about unexplained weight gain, talk with a healthcare provider, like a primary care physician or your Ob/Gyn.
 They can help you consider the causes and help you create a plan for weight loss that works for you.

 Learn more about our editorial process.